December 2022 Twitter suspensions: Explanation from Twitter and Musk

 Musk publicly responded to the journalist suspensions a few hours after they occurred.
 He said the accounts were suspended for doxxing, specifically in violation of Twitter's new rule banning accounts that track the location and movement of private jets.
 That new rule was created on December 14, 2022, the day before the journalist accounts were suspended, in response to accounts that provided information about Musk's private jet.
 Musk said the suspended accounts posted his "exact real-time location, basically assassination coordinates, in (obvious) direct violation of Twitter terms of service".

 Musk defended his actions in a series of tweets.
 In one, he wrote: "Same doxxing rules apply to 'journalists' as to everyone else".
 In another, he wrote: "Criticizing me all day long is totally fine, but doxxing my real-time location and endangering my family is not."
 Ella Irwin, Twitter's head of trust and safety, told Reuters that the organization manually reviewed "any and all accounts" in violation of the policy, which included posting links to @ElonJet.
 She said: "I understand that the focus seems to be mainly on journalist accounts but we applied the policy equally to journalists and non-journalist accounts today."

 A few hours after the suspensions, Musk defended the action during a discussion on Twitter Spaces, a social audio feature of the platform, which was hosted by BuzzFeed reporter Katie Notopoulos and had more than 30,000 listeners.
 Several of the suspended journalists as well as the creator of the @ElonJet account participated, and were able to join due to a bug that allowed suspended accounts to join Twitter Spaces.
 During the conversation, Musk repeatedly said, "You doxx, you get suspended.
 End of story.
 That's it."
-Drew Harwell, one of the suspended journalists, was able to dialogue with Musk about the suspensions briefly, however, Musk left the chat a few minutes after joining, and the Twitter Spaces service was abruptly shut down, disconnecting all the users in Notopoulos's space.
+Drew Harwell, one of the suspended journalists, was able to dialogue with Musk about the suspensions briefly, but Musk left the chat a few minutes after joining, and the Twitter Spaces service was abruptly shut down, disconnecting all the users in Notopoulos's space.
 Musk later said Twitter Spaces was temporarily unavailable due to a "legacy bug" and that it "should be working tomorrow".
 The Twitter Spaces feature remained offline for several hours, although several users, including the conversation's host, found themselves suspended from the service once it became available again.

 Following the Mastodon account suspension and ban on sending Mastodon links, a new policy was introduced on December 18 that prohibited sharing of links to a variety of social media sites, including Facebook and Instagram, along with Mastodon.
 The new Twitter policy would have disallowed such links in tweets and on account profiles, and would trigger suspensions of accounts in violation of this rule.
-By December 19, Twitter's new linking policy and official mentions about it had been removed, and Musk would later mention that banning users for posting Mastodon links was a mistake.
+By December 19, Twitter's new linking policy and official mentions about it had been removed, and Musk later said that banning users for posting Mastodon links was a mistake.